 To everyone's surprise, two entries tie for highest score, and three entries tie for the next-highest score.

-To everyone's utter amazement, four entries tie for highest score.
+To everyone's utter amazement, six entries tie for highest score.

 MAGC may choose to acknowledge and thank the judges as a group, but does not disclose the names of the specific judges assigned to a particular entry or category.